anttikivi/semver/README.md

 The version strings can optionally have a `"v"` prefix.

-Future versions of this library will include the following planned features:
+Future versions of this library will probably include the following planned
+features:

 - Version ranges and constraints.
 - Wildcard versions.
 - Database compatibility.
 - JSON compatibility.
 - TextMarshaler and TextUnmarshaler compatibility.
+- See how the parser could be made faster.

 ## Install